h3copen/h3cfibservice/README.md

 # H3cfibservice
 OpenR FIB service by H3C, fibservice receives the route sent by OpenR and sends it to the H3C device.
+Fibservice rely on comwaresdk and connect to H3C device with grpc.

 ## Build
 Get into directory `/fibservice/fibhandler`.
 The command go build compile source file and generate the `fibhandler`.
 Usage of `./fibhandler -h` to view the meaning of parameters.As follows：